GreenThumb Thatch

-There are two types of lawn thatch; surface and sub-surface thatch.
+There are two types of thatch in a lawn: surface thatch and sub-surface thatch.

 Surface Thatch